saeed-mcu/maj0rdns/README.md

 # maj0rdns
-An smart DNS for bypassing geo restorations of specific various web services
+A smart DNS for bypassing geo restorations of specific various web services

 Hint : this service should be only available to a specefic geo or specefic ip addresses to prevent attacks and etc problem